 Navistar International Corp.
-(NAV:US), the maker of International brand trucks, fell as much as 5.2 percent after Jefferies Group Inc. said the company may lower its annual profit forecast when it reports second-quarter earnings.
+(NAV:US), the maker of International brand trucks, fell 3.3 percent after Jefferies Group Inc. said the company may lower its annual profit forecast when it reports second-quarter earnings.

 Navistar, based in Lisle, Illinois, lowered its annual profit forecast on March 8 to $4.25 a share to $5.25, from a Feb.
 1 forecast of as much as $5.75 a share.
 Analysts estimate annual profit of $3.99, the average of 17 estimates.

 To contact the reporter on this story: Mark Clothier in Southfield, Michigan at email@example.com

 To contact the editor responsible for this story: Jamie Butters at firstname.lastname@example.org